SupreethN/Hand-CNN/README.md

+# Update: PyTorch based Hand Detector

+If you want to use a PyTorch based hand detector, check this respository [ContactHands](https://github.com/cvlab-stonybrook/ContactHands) for our NeurIPS'20 paper on hand detection and contact estimation.
+Using this code, we can not only detect hands but also obtain their contact information.

 # Contextual Attention for Hand Detection in the Wild

 This repository contains the code and datasets related to the following paper: